 HOT, PARCHED, EXHAUSTED.
 That’s a three-word portrait of me and the garden both most Augusts, though 2021 has been closer to sodden in my region, unlike much of the rest of the nation.
 We must fight back, so it helps to think of the August chores this way: It’s all just a headstart on fall cleanup, one floppy, yellowing or crispy piece of plant at a time.
 I’m teasing out the uglies (or the besieged, if we’re talking troubled tomatoes or sickly squash), and planning for fall-planting opportunities as I go.

 August chores are like spot cleaning.
 I can’t fix everything, turning brown leaves green again, or sewing up holes.
-But I have Open Days each year in August, and workshops in September, so I cannot just give up.
+But I have Open Days each year in August, and workshops in September some years, too, so I cannot just give up.
 (Tempting!)
 This year I confess to not being so fastidious as to be tour-ready, and am using the no-visitor pandemic seasons to start on some overdue projects, but it’s not all about aesthetics, anyhow.

 garden elsewhere? regional links